The Sustainable Educator: Drawing lines in the sand

 …or do you?

-So many writers have lost themselves in other people’s requirements and expectations that they cannot see the forest for the trees.
+So many educators, students, and writers have lost themselves in other people’s requirements and expectations that they cannot see the forest for the trees.
 Counterintuitively, putting boundaries on our time forces us to define our purpose.
 There are only so many hours in each day and days in a life.
 If our boundaries don’t support, protect, and push back on the forces pushing in on us, time swooshes away…

 Energy: I know.
 You’re tired of people telling you to protect your energy, and yet, it is indeed the very thing that needs protecting.
 There’s so much to unpack here (we’ll save that for your personalized coaching plan), but what if I distilled it this way: Where your energy goes, your energy flows.